Hiktron/Hizmos/journal.md

 # HIZMOS Journey

-It's been a long time since I started working on HIZMOS.
 The original goal was simple: create a hardware hacking and STEM device inspired by devices like Flipper Zero, but at a much lower price and with more powerful hardware and having every single feature i have dreamed for